Editing Skills to Know: A Live Photo Editing Program

 7:30 PM – Welcome & Announcements: Club updates and discussion of hot topics.

 • Mastering Composition: Cropping and Straightening: Demonstrating the ease of the Windows Photos crop tool.
-Show how to lock aspect ratios for printing (like 8×10 or 5×7), flip images for better visual flow, and use the straighten slider to level a tilted landscape.
+Show how to lock aspect ratios for printing (like 8×10 or 5×7), flip photos for better visual flow, and use the straighten slider to level a tilted landscape.

-• Monochrome and Filters: Walking through the built-in filters to find a good starting point for black-and-white images, then using the “Light” sliders (Contrast, Exposure, Highlights, Shadows) to add punch and drama to the monochrome conversion.
+• Monochrome and Filters: Walking through the built-in filters to find a good starting point for black-and-white photos, then using the “Light” sliders (Contrast, Exposure, Highlights, Shadows) to add punch and drama to the monochrome conversion.

 • Making Subjects Pop (Background Blur & Vignette): Showing beginners how to draw the viewer’s eye exactly where they want it.
 This can cover the simple Vignette slider to darken the edges, and the newly added, highly effective Background Blur tool in Windows Photos to simulate a shallow depth of field.